uzmargomez/AssociationRules/README.md

 # Association Rules

 Practice project.
 We will use Flask and Docker.

-Team Members

-- Aldair
-- Daniel Vera
-- Uzmar Gomez
+The main goal is to recommend movies to people based on what they like.